mansj/enable-media-replace/readme.txt

 * Now inheriting permissions of the replaced files,  [Thank you Fiwad](https://github.com/fiwad)

 = 2.9.7RC1 =
-* Moved localization files into own directory.
+* Moved localization files into their own directory.
 [Thank you Michael](https://github.com/michael-cannon)
-* Moved screensots into own directory.
+* Moved screenshots into their own directory.
 [Thank you Michael](https://github.com/michael-cannon)

 = 2.9.6 =
 * Added fix by Grant K Norwood to address a possible security problem in SQL statements.
 Thanks Grant!